samclane/samclane/README.md

 ### Hi there 👋
+- I'm currently looking for new work opportunities!
+Please feel free to drop me an email!
 - 🔭 I’m currently working on ...
-  - [PromptFlow](https://github.com/InsuranceToolkits/promptflow), a low-code tool for developing with LLMs.
   - Working on a game, [Infinishoot](https://linktr.ee/infinishoot)!
   - Building a smart [Gas Sensor](https://github.com/samclane/GasSensor)
 - 🌱 I’m currently learning ...
   - Anything to do with LLMs
-- 👯 I’m looking to collaborate on `PromptFlow`.
-Please join our [Discord](https://discord.com/invite/5MmV3FNCtN)
 - 📫 How to reach me: [`contact@samclane.dev`](mailto:contact@samclane.dev)
 - 😄 Pronouns: `He/Him`